petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ## Create the Codespace

-Next, from the project homepage on calkit.io, click "Open in GitHub Codespaces."
+Next, from the project homepage, click "Open in GitHub Codespaces."
 Once created, we'll see an in-browser
 [Visual Studio Code (VS Code)](https://code.visualstudio.com/)